sabo1166/git-training/README.md

+# Git Training Project

-This repository provides a simple Git training project for practicing essential version-control workflows.
-It includes a basic JavaScript application that displays a greeting in the browser.
-Use this project to learn commits, branches, merging, reverting changes, viewing history, resolving conflicts, and collaborating with Git and GitHub through practical exercises.
+A beginner-friendly project for practicing Git and GitHub.
+It includes a simple JavaScript application that displays a greeting.
+Use it to practice commits, branches, merging, reverting changes, viewing history, resolving conflicts, and pushing code to GitHub.